 An entire industry has kept silent about the hidden danger of ceiling-mounted racks.

-Trusses are thin 2x4s.
+Most residential trusses are built from relatively small-dimension lumber (often 2x4s), optimized for efficiency — not storage loads.
 Many are already compromised before you ever move in.

 Builders often sub out framing work, and crews: